-My intention is not to paint a particular place but to create a mood, to encourage the viewer to daydream, to remember, to invent a story.
-The idea is to communicate a sensation of the atmosphere of a beautiful or interesting place.
+My intention is not to paint a particular place but to create a mood, to encourage the viewer to daydream, to remember, to invent a story, to express a sensation of the atmosphere of a scene.
 Composition, light and shadow, color and texture, all help to set the stage to tell the story of the moment and place.
 Art is a way to explore alternate views of reality.

-Working on location and from life sketches allows me to study composition and color and make paintings that become more than a picture of an actual subject.
-Natural scenes are a starting point for depicting a range of emotions using various color themes and compositions.
+Working on location and from life sketches allows me to study composition and color and to react to the place and make expressive paintings that become more than a picture of an actual subject.
+Natural scenes are a starting point for depicting a range of emotions using various color themes, processes and compositions.
 Trees, woods, mountains, beaches and any body of water all have the ingredients for interesting paintings.

 This is a collection of original paintings that are still available for sale

 link to sold originals